5 Tips for Setting up a New Property With onX Hunt

 1. Recognizing Land Boundaries

-The first step to organizing your new place begins with knowing your boundary lines.
-The old adage that good fences make good neighbors may be a little strong, but knowing what and who should go where is important.
-As a new steward of a piece of ground, learning where you and neighbors should and shouldn’t be is the first priority.
-Safety is goal #1 and in big tracks of timber property lines aren’t always easily identifiable.
+Safety is goal #1 and in big tracts of timber, property lines aren’t always easily identifiable.
 Sometimes folks end up hunting on or over a property line just out of ignorance or “because they’ve always done it that way.”
 It may be necessary to hang a few “No Hunting” signs along boundaries to let everyone know where the line is and that there’s a new kid in town.
 To help keep us on the straight and narrow with this process, onX shows you the private and public property lines by simply turning on that layer.

 2. Laying Out the Game Plan

-After walking all the property lines and getting comfortable with the lay of the land, you can use the Hybrid map layer (aerial photos with topographic lines) to lay out your scouting plan.
+After walking all the property lines and getting comfortable with the lay of the land, you can use the Hybrid Map Layer (aerial photos with topographic lines) to lay out your scouting plan.
 The aerial feature will help you see transition lines between different aged timber, timber and old fields, or different species of timber transitions between hardwoods and pines.
 Remember to check the aerial maps of adjoining properties, as the same features mentioned above may interact with your property.

 In today’s world, larger tracts of land are being broken into smaller and smaller pieces.
-Looking at the topo lines on the Hybrid layer you may find a good-looking ridge that runs past the property line.
+Looking at the topo lines on the Hybrid Basemap, you may find a good-looking ridge that runs past the property line.
 When scouting the south side of that ridge you may find a great trail.
-Though you can’t ethically follow that trail onto your neighbor’s property, the onX Aerial view can help you understand if that’s an open woods travel trail (does/yearling during daylight) or “the trail” coming out of a young timber stand (likely bedding area) that may be just out of sight on the neighboring property.
+Though you can’t ethically follow that trail onto your neighbor’s property, onX Hunt’s Aerial Imagery can help you understand if that’s an open woods travel trail (does/yearling during daylight) or “the trail” coming out of a young timber stand (likely bedding area) that may be just out of sight on the neighboring property.
 This may be a prime spot to intercept a target buck.

-3. Makin’ Tracks – Get Around Your Ground
+3. Makin’ Tracks: Get Around Your Ground

 Getting around your ground efficiently is one of the most important things to figure out to make the most of your hunts.
 Let’s say you signed on the line for a new lease in April.
 You may want to be chasing a turkey within a few days.
 If you took the App out and walked or rode all your main roads and trails while looking at the lease you are way ahead of the game.
 Seeing those roads and trails on a map really brings the map to life.
 The first morning you are there waiting on gray light, when he gobbles, you will know how to get to him as quickly and quietly as possible.
 When you hear that first gobble, soak it in.
 Then, pull out your onX App and, even in a solid block of timber, literally see which road will lead to success.